 - Reporting depth still maturing relative to Sprout Social's social-CRM capabilities

 Verdict: Velocity is the best social media management platform for teams that want AI to do the work instead of the user.
-The multi-agent system handles research, brand alignment, and publishing across multiple accounts simultaneously, work that takes 4–6 hours per week of manual coordination in legacy tools.
+The AI Social Media Assistant handles research, brand alignment, and publishing across multiple accounts simultaneously, work that takes 4-6 hours per week of manual coordination in legacy tools.
 For the deeper architectural argument, see our AI agents vs. traditional social media tools breakdown.

 2. Hootsuite: Best for Enterprise Multi-Brand Compliance and Governance